-Oil giants set work-at-home rules for offices, health checks for critical staff
+Oil giants set health checks for critical staff, work-from-home rules

-HOUSTON (Reuters) - Major energy companies in the United States imposed work-from-home rules for office staff and began health checks for remote or critical workers as coronavirus spread across the United States and threatened an industry reeling by falling demand and profits.
+HOUSTON (Reuters) - Major energy companies in the United States imposed work-from-home rules for office staff and began health checks for remote or critical workers as coronavirus spread and threatened an industry reeling from falling demand and profits.

-BP, Exxon Mobil, Kinder Morgan, Motiva Enterprises and Royal Dutch Shell told non-essential staff to work from home starting Monday, workers and officials said.
-Shell and Chevron have begun routine health checks of workers and visitors at some key U.S. facilities, spokesmen said.
+BP, Exxon Mobil, Kinder Morgan, Motiva Enterprises and Royal Dutch Shell told most office staff to work from home starting Monday.
+Federal regulators on Friday were pressed by companies to ease work rules for pipeline operators and to limit visits to some sites.
+Shell and Chevron began health checks of workers and visitors at some key U.S. facilities, spokesmen said.

 Offshore rigs, refineries and pipelines require on-site teams and group workers in close quarters, making them vulnerable in a Covid-19 outbreak.
-Such businesses cannot be run remotely and health checks could prevent forced shutdowns that could lead to big losses or local fuel shortages.
+They cannot be run remotely and health checks could prevent forced shutdowns that could lead to big losses or local fuel shortages.

 The pandemic has infected more than 156,000 people worldwide including some 2,900 people in the United States, killed more than 5,800 globally and slashed fuel demand amid shuttered schools, churches, offices and some retail stores.

 There is only one known case of Covid-19 to hit a U.S. refinery.
-Marathon Petroleum Corp, the nation’s largest refiner by capacity, last week removed some staff at its Carson, California, plant after an employee became ill.
+Marathon Petroleum Corp, the nation’s largest refiner by capacity, removed some staff at a California plant after an employee became ill.
+Norwegian oil firm Equinor halted a North Sea development project and removed staff after an offshore worker fell ill.

-But falling demand and a price-war that slashed crude prices by about 50% this year has put the industry in a tailspin.
+Falling oil demand and a price-war that slashed crude prices by about 50% this year has put the industry in a tailspin.
 Many oil firms have abruptly cut spending and staff to cope with the downturn.

+There have been no refining or chemical plant shut-ins caused by coronavirus.
+Still, companies are drafting plans similar to hurricane measures that keep plants running with minimal staff, said people familiar with operations.

+Exxon (XOM.N) will allow only trained operators into control rooms at its Baytown plant, and they must remain at least six feet apart from one another, they added.

 BP and Shell on Friday gave workers work-at-home assignments following similar social-distancing measures at Apple, Facebook, and Microsoft’s Silicon Valley offices.
 The rules affect about 15,000 U.S. Shell workers.

-Shell has begun screening staff who travel to its U.S. Gulf of Mexico production rigs “to ensure that we minimize the risks of COVID-19 transmission,” said spokesman Curtis Smith.
+Shell has begun screening staff who travel to its U.S. Gulf of Mexico production rigs “to ensure that we minimize the risks of COVID-19 transmission” to offshore workers, said spokesman Curtis Smith.

-Refiners including LyondellBasell Industries and Chevron Corp are considering health checks for employees as they begin their workday, said people familiar with the deliberations.

 The sweeping precautions affect refinery, oil and gas export terminal and gas pipeline operations.
-Kinder Morgan Inc, one of the largest North American pipeline and export firms, asked most of its 11,000 employees to work from home beginning Monday.
+Kinder Morgan Inc, one of the largest North American pipeline firms, asked most of its 11,000 employees to work from home beginning Monday.
 It will reevaluate the situation weekly, said spokeswoman Melissa Ruiz.

 Non-essential workers at BP’s U.S. refineries, Exxon’s Baytown, Texas, refinery and Shell’s Convent and Norco, Louisiana, plants also will work from home beginning Monday, according to people familiar with the matter.
 BP may keep the measures through mid-April, one of the people said.